Use fresh tomatoes to make a delicious Instant Pot Tomato Soup. Serve with fresh cream and croutons or a grilled cheese.

 There is always one point in the summer when gardens and farmers markets are simply exploding with tomatoes.
 During this time I’m always looking for different ways to use these tomatoes and save them for the winter months.

-Make this quick and easy instant pot tomato soup when the tomatoes are ripe and enjoy it during the chill fall and winter months.
-I like to make a big batch of this soup and then save it for
+Make this quick and easy instant pot tomato soup when the tomatoes are ripe and enjoy it as comfort food during the chill fall and winter months.
+I like to make a big batch of this soup and then save it for the winter.

 - Instant Pot or any pressure cooker